top of page

 BURNING MY FLAME EVER SO BRIGHT.

 This flame of mine is one that I hope to broadcast out to everyone.
-My survival is a testiment that us queer folk cannot be smoked out, and I intend for my art and design to be a lighthouse to everyone who needs a path out of their own drowning.
+My survival is a testiment that us queer folk cannot be smoked out, and my art and design are a lighthouse to everyone who needs a path out of their own drowning.

 My voice has been stolen, but I have reclaimed with claw and fang.

-Through strong personal aesthetics, I aim to use my emotions as part of my design, for design and art are intensely personal experiences that everyone can and should make their own.
+Through strong personal aesthetics, I use my emotions as part of my design, for design and art are intensely personal experiences that everyone can and should make their own.

-I have learned to cope healthier, and to stand steady in my lighthouse watching over the sea, through which I can broadcast myself and the stories I want to tell.
-For I have a voice now, and I aim to speak it loud and clear through my designs.
+I have learned to cope healthier, and to stand steady in my lighthouse, for I have a voice now, and I aim to speak it loud and clear.

 I do this through my visual language, writing and game design currently.
 I have made an Indie Groundbreakers nominated tabletop roleplaying game, Lichoma.
 It is a dark satirization of how the world perceives me and vice versa.
 It is heavily inspired by Marxist, post-humanist, and Dadaist philosophy, and by the fucked up shit going on in the real world.